Deflaktor/BazaarIsMyHaven/README.md

 Examples:

-`RewardNormalList = dtITDefaultWave=5`: The reward will be 5 random items of the droptable of void potentials from the Simulacrum mode.
+`RewardList1 = dtITDefaultWave=5`: The reward will be 5 random items of the droptable of void potentials from the Simulacrum mode.

-`RewardNormalList = dtChest1=5, dtChest2=2`: The reward will be either 5 random items of the small chest droptable or 2 random items of the large chest droptable.
+`RewardList1 = dtChest1=5, dtChest2=2`: The reward will be either 5 random items of the small chest droptable or 2 random items of the large chest droptable.

 ## Item Keywords